 Most electronic music shies away from public discourse or any sort of social action.
-Sure some DJs will speak out on Twitter (how brave), but most won’t do anything with their actual music.
+Sure, some DJs will speak out on Twitter (how brave), but most won’t do anything with their actual music.
 The Prodigy have always been different.
-They don’t shy away, but instead run headfirst and barrel through any brick walls of controversy with their music.
+They don’t shy away, but instead run headfirst and barrel through any brick walls of controversy or social injustice with their music.
 Since the 1990s they have been the voice of jilted generation and are back with a new album No Tourists.

 In an era of Trump, Bolsonaro (though he probably wasn’t on their radar during the recording on this album), Brexit, the Grenfell Fire and the incompetence of the May-led Conservative government to handle the ramifications of both, artists like The Prodigy are needed.